camunda/camunda/client/README.md

 Defines the public interface of the directory.
 Usually re-exports the default component export as a named export.
 In some cases, it might also export other resources.

+### Readme.js

+Documentation of the component for react-styleguidist.
+Add this file only to the components you want to appear in styleguide.
+Details on [react-styleguist](https://react-styleguidist.js.org/docs/documenting.html).

 ## Developing UI components

 ### The `src/modules` directory

 Some components are used throughout the whole application.
 To avoid long parent chains when importing, like (`import Input from '../../../component/Input'`), please use `import Input from 'modules/components/Input'`.

 > For readability, any global module in the `src/modules` directory should be imported relatively to `modules`.
 > e.g. "`import {post} from 'modules/request'`